yrmvgh/yiufcrawl/README.md

       normal AC, level 2 gives 1/3 of normal AC.
 They get level 1 at exp level 10, and level 2 of this mutation at exp level 15.

 * Octopode
-    * has permanent augmentation mutation at the beginning.
+    * has permanent augmentation mutation 1 after level 6.
 This boosts their fighting and magic usage when they have a high amount of health, making them significantly easier early on.
+Then their gelatinous body advances to level 3 by exp level 8.

 * Tengu
     * start with clarity